datadryad/dryad-app/app/views/layouts/_faq.html.md

 <p>
-    After data publication, if you have edits, additional files, or subsequent related work we recommend versioning your data by using the &quot;update&quot; link.
+    After data publication, if you have edits, additional files, or subsequent related work we recommend versioning your data by using the <a href="#update">&quot;update&quot;</a> link.
 All versions of a dataset will be accessible, but the dataset DOI will always resolve to the newest version.
 </p>